 Lastly, I feel that it is only fitting to again share our core values and beliefs.
 Our values and beliefs are the core of who we are, what we do, and how we think and feel.
 Values and beliefs reflect what is important to us; they describe what we think about educating our children, while continuing the focus of remembering that the hearts and minds of our children are of equal importance.
-Each year, our staff revisits our core beliefs examining how our instruction, curriculum, and assessment will increase student achievement.
+Each school year, our staff revisits these guiding principles to assure that they truly reflect our current beliefs.
+We examine and align our instruction, curriculum, and assessment initiatives to meet the expectations of 21st Century learners.
 We think that it is important to include our values and beliefs in our annual report as they set the tone for all that we do, and remind us of our purpose as educators.

-- We believe that all students should be valued and treated with respect and dignity.
+● We believe all students and staff should be valued and treated with respect and dignity.

-- We believe all children should be challenged to view life from different perspectives.
+● We believe all children and adults should be challenged to view life from different perspectives.

-- We believe self-respect, discipline, and social skills should be reinforced at school.
+● We believe self-respect, discipline, and social skills should be modeled and reinforced at school.

-- We believe family engagement in the learning process is an essential component for student success.
+● We believe family and community engagement in the learning process is an essential component for student success.

-- We believe differentiated curriculum and instruction should accommodate individual learning styles to meet the needs of all students.
+● We believe instruction should meet the needs of all students.

-- We believe educational experiences should enable students to communicate ideas, solve problems, think critically and creatively and consistently reflect on their own thinking.
+● We believe students should communicate ideas, collaborate productively, solve problems, think critically and creatively while consistently reflecting on their own thinking and learning.

-- We believe a PLC (Professional Learning Community) empowers all stakeholders to make informed decisions and provides experiences through data driven planning to ensure the success of each student.
+● We believe that an effective learning community empowers all educators to make informed decisions and provides experiences through data driven planning to ensure the success of each student.

-- We believe each member of our school community can be a successful life-long learner.
+● We believe each member of our school community can be a successful, global citizen and 21st century lifelong learner.

 Susan Stubley, Principal